MS3Inc/tavros/playbooks/provision_playbook/README.md

 * Gitea - To provide source control, if enabled
 * Jaeger - To provide observability, if enabled

+## Prerequisites

+- An environment to build a cluster in
+- A Kong EE license (stringified!).
+Although Kong works without a license, a number of components use Keycloak. openid-connect is a required plugin if using Keycloak and is not available without a license.
+- Knowledge of Kubernetes

 ## Requirements

 ### For clusters on AWS